deadlyvipers/dojo_rules/introduction.md

-Hello, my favorite CodeSchool path is the Git path
+Hello, my favorite CodeSchool path is the JavaScript path